 But on the other side, if you do not commit to killing your Black Knight in your first draft, he will follow you everywhere.

 He will catch at your heels.
 He will drag you down.
 And you may never reach your writing goals.

-Write and Be Reckless, You Valiant Knight
+Be Reckless, You Valiant Writer